A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 In our numerical experiments, we set $C = 0$ and $B = 0, 1, 2$.
 We initialize all the particles uniformly on the interval $[-3,3]$.
 For the cases $B = 1,2$, the minimizer is not at the center of the initialization, which increases the difficulty of converging towards it.
 Besides we use partial updates in Step 3 and set $\g = 0.01$ and $\beta = 30$.
 For each simulation, we run $10^4$ steps.
 Our results are shown in Figure \ref{fig: R_fcn_20}.
 We display the success rate and averaged distance to the global minimum for 100 simulations.
 Notice that in \cite[Table 2]{pinnau2017consensus}, $v_f(T)$ corresponds to $\bws_k$ in our paper if readers are interested in comparing performances.
 Here we consider one simulation is successful if the final $\bws_k$ is close to the global minimum $\ws$ in the sense that,

 which means our result is in one-half width of the global minimizer and $0.25$ is in order to keep consistency with \cite{pinnau2017consensus}.
 Figure \ref{fig: R_fcn_20} shows that our method is not only more efficient, but also performs better in terms of finding the global minimizer.
-Notice that although condition (\ref{eq: ass on lam}) is violated, as we mentioned in Remark \ref{rmk:sigma}, the algorithm approaches the global minimum.
+Notice that although condition (\ref{eq: ass on lam}) is violated, as we mentioned in Remark \ref{rmk:violation}, the algorithm approaches the global minimum.
+Also we notice that the success rate becomes worse when $N = 200$.
+This is possibly due to random fluctuation, but in general, larger $N$ gives better results but computationally more expensive.

-As a concluding remark, we have shown in our numerical examples that, two alternative numerical methods, one where only random batch is involved without the diffusion term, one where $\bar{x}^*_k$ is directly equal to the argmin of the particles' value, performs as well as our method.
-However, the theoretical proof will be left for future study.